CoPS: Conditional Prompt Synthesis for Zero-Shot Anomaly Detection: Introduction

 To address these issues, we propose Conditional Prompt Synthesis (CoPS), a CLIP-based framework for ZSAD.
-We assume that context words can be shared across images using static learnable tokens, while the remaining prompt components are dynamically synthesized based on visual features, as shown in Figure~\ref{fig:concept}b.
+We assume that context words can be shared across images using static learnable tokens, since high-level imaging context is largely invariant across categories.
+Meanwhile, the remaining prompt components are dynamically synthesized based on visual features, as shown in Fig.~\ref{fig:concept}(b).
 Specifically, CoPS enhances prompt learning through two types of visual-conditioned token synthesis: \emph{(i)} state words are injected with representative normal and anomaly prototypes, which are extracted under a center constraint from fine-grained local features, enabling better generalization through explicit state modeling; \emph{(ii)} class words incorporate semantic global features sampled from a variational autoencoder (VAE) \cite{kingma2014auto}, enabling implicit label augmentation to improve prompt diversity.
 Leveraging the observation that the distance between query feature and its nearest prototype also approximates anomaly state, we introduce a distance-aware spatial attention mechanism to refine pixel-level text-image alignment.
-Additionally, the glocal (global-local) similarity interaction further strengthens image-level alignment.
+Additionally, we employ a global-local (glocal) similarity interaction that further strengthens image-level alignment.

-Our contributions are summarized as follows: \begin{itemize} \item We propose CoPS, a novel framework built on CLIP to address the discretization of static learnable tokens and the sparsity of textual category labels, thereby improving ZSAD accuracy and generalization. \item We introduce two key modules to synthesize visual-conditioned prompts: an Explicit State Token Synthesis (ESTS) module for injecting normal and anomaly prototypes, and an Implicit Class Token Sampling (ICTS) module for fusing diverse semantic features. \item Integrated with a Spatially-Aware Glocal Alignment (SAGA) module, CoPS achieves state-of-the-art (SOTA) performance with a 2.5\% AUROC improvement in both classification and segmentation across 13 industrial and medical datasets under the ZSAD setting. \end{itemize}
+Our contributions are summarized as follows: \begin{itemize}[leftmargin=1.1em] \item We propose CoPS, a novel framework built on CLIP to address the discretization of static learnable tokens and the sparsity of textual category labels, thereby improving ZSAD accuracy and generalization. \item We introduce two key modules to synthesize visual-conditioned prompts: an Explicit State Token Synthesis (ESTS) module for injecting normal and anomaly prototypes, and an Implicit Class Token Sampling (ICTS) module for fusing diverse semantic features. \item Integrated with a Spatially-Aware Glocal Alignment (SAGA) module, CoPS achieves state-of-the-art (SOTA) performance across 13 industrial and medical datasets under the ZSAD setting, improving classification and segmentation AUROC by 1.4\% and 1.9\%, respectively. \end{itemize}